gracesung/eye-controlled-gallery/README.md

 Verbose mode can be set by the '--verbose' or '-v' flag.
 This will display the camera feed and all of the facial landmarks, as well as numerical data.

+To advance to the next image, close your eyes for a bit longer than a blink.
+The image will advance when you open your eyes from the long blink.
+Any short blinks will not count as an advance signal.

 To exit, press 'q' on the keyboard.

 # Libraries Used